 Most CrossFit websites start as blogs displaying the workout of the day and fail to evolve beyond a simple WordPress blog.
 Below are seven practical tips you can use today to improve your website.

-1) Make website more appealing to prospective members.
+1) Make the website more appealing to prospective members.
 The biggest issue that needs to be addressed as most boxes focus too much on existing members and fail to consider what potential members are thinking when they visit your site.

 - Most CrossFit websites are designed to appeal to the community > Focused on the WOD and using vocabulary that non-members don’t understand